 Some great photos by a Great uncle

 Apparently, he also had one of the first cars in Dublin and he also invented the car battery, or at least a part of it.
-Although I have seen photos that give the latter some credence, and there's no doubting that he was a prominent member of the Photographic Society of Ireland.
+Although I have seen photos that give the latter some credence, and there’s no doubting that he was a prominent member of the Photographic Society of Ireland.
 According to the History of the Dublin Camera Club (pdf), club meetings were sometimes held in his Drumcondra garage and he won many awards.
-The Bathers, above, is available to buy for a mere €300.00, maybe I'll buy it some day.
-But it's on a long list of currently unaffordable luxuries, and having my tattoo removed is top of the list.
+The Bathers, above, is available to buy for a few hundred quid the last time I checked.
+Maybe I’ll buy it some day.
+But for now it’d have to go to the bottom of a list of currently unaffordable luxuries.

 Here are some other great shots he took.
 Some backstage photos from Dublin theater back in the day.
 Found at www.news4.ie